 If a creditor has a court judgment against you, you can often discharge (wipe out) the debt in bankruptcy.
 However, it isn't always possible to get rid of a lien in bankruptcy, making it difficult for you to sell or refinance later.
 Learn about when bankruptcy can do the following:

 If you haven't filed yet, take a moment to learn how bankruptcy works and what you should know about bankruptcy.
 And check out our quick ten-question bankruptcy quiz—it can spot potential bankruptcy issues fast.

 Most people end up with a money judgment after a creditor files a lawsuit for an unpaid debt.
 If you fail to file an answer or you lose the case, the court will enter a judgment for the amount of the debt, plus other amounts, such as the attorneys' fees and costs for bringing the suit.

-Once in place, the lien gives the creditor rights in your property that are similar to those your mortgage or car lender has in the house or car you put up as collateral, but broader.
-A judgment lien will usually cover all of the property that you own.
+If your state follows the second approach, you might want to file your bankruptcy before the creditor records the judgment and creates the judgment lien.
+Once in place, the lien gives the creditor property rights similar to those your mortgage or car lender has in the house or car you put up as collateral, but broader.
+A judgment lien will usually cover all of your property.

 Creditors know judgment liens are powerful, but you might be able to counter the effects by filing for bankruptcy and meeting these conditions: